 Said Benjebli: We cannot insult religions.
 Whether it’s Muslim, Jewish, Christian or otherwise.
 Within our association, we are able to differentiate between criticisms and insults.
 We of course encourage criticism, but we neither insult people nor what is sacred.
 Regarding homosexuals, I have backed some in the past.
 I have no problem with that.
 I think they have every right to express themselves, to run a blog or a website.
 Also, Chaouki Najib, who is a member of the Alternative Movement for Individual Liberties (MALI[[The association made headlines in September 2009 when they organized a picnic in a public area during the holy month of Ramadan, to protest against the obligation to fast]]), is also one of the top members of the association.
 He is also a very close friend.
 This is to tell you that we respect everyone and remain open to all trends.

 Said Benjebli: We have 400 bloggers and around 1,000 sympathizers.

 Afrik-news.com: Your association still doesn’t have the legal right to exist?

 Said Benjebli: Our association is indirectly banned by the Moroccan authorities.
 The administration refuses to issue a receipt to show that we are registered.
-The authorities often resort to such practices to stifle unwelcome associations.
+The authorities often resort to such [In a report published in October 2009, Human Right Watch denounced the widespread bureaucratic maneuvers that undermine freedom of association, including withholding registration from civic groups in violation of its own laws.
+The Interior Ministry often refuse to accept registration papers when a group’s objectives or membership displeases the authorities]] practices to [stifle unwelcome associations.
 As we have no legal existence, we don’t have the right to raise money for our various projects.
 It’s a very uncomfortable situation because we do not believe in working in the dark.